 Is Hair Color Safe During Pregnancy?

-However, this is not sufficient enough for them to warn that it has the same effects on humans.
-For one, these test subjects were exposed to chemical concentrations many times higher than those used in hair coloring products for humans.
+However, this is not sufficient enough for them to conclude that it has the same effects on humans.
+For one, these test subjects were exposed to chemical concentrations many time higher than those used in hair coloring products for human.